GIScience/Jakarta_Thesis_Klipper/README.md

    `scenario`: scenario name, e.g., `normal` or `flooded`

-Note: For the flooded scenario two output files will be created: `pre_flooded` -> only the isochorones and `flooded` -> flooded areas within isochrones, which were created due to simplification and data outside the city border are removed.
+Note: For the flooded scenario two output files will be created: `pre_flooded` -> only the isochorones and `flooded` -> flooded areas within isochrones, which were created due to simplification, and data outside the city border are removed.
 The `pre_flooded` is needed for the subsequent analysis step.
 The flooded areas as well as the data spatially outside the city will be removed within the next steps.